 - 1. As proof that the final examination was passed, the Board of Examiners issues a diploma.
 The diploma is based on the model that UM's Executive Board has adopted.
 A diploma will be issued for every programme the student successfully completes. - 2.
-The diploma also indicates: - a. the name of the institution; - b. the name of the programme; - c. for MIE, the name of the specialisation; - d. the final examination components; - e. the degree awarded; - f. the date on which the BBM,MSB, or MIE programme was most recently accredited or was subjected to the new programme test. - 3.
+The diploma also indicates: - a. the name of the institution; - b. the name of the programme; - c. for MIE, the name of the specialisation; - d. the final examination components; - e. the degree awarded; - f. the date on which the BBM, MIE or MSB programme was most recently accredited or was subjected to the new programme test. - 3.
 Students who are entitled to the issuance of a diploma may, stating reasons, ask the Board of Examiners for postponement of the graduation (pursuant to Article 6.1(7)). - 4.
 The diploma is signed by the chair of the Board of Examiners and the Dean of the Faculty. - 5.
 The diploma is awarded in public, unless the Board of Examiners decides otherwise. - 6.
 The Board of Examiners includes a diploma supplement as referred to in Article 7.11(4) of the Act with the certificate.
 This diploma supplement is based on the model adopted by the Executive Board, which is in compliance with the agreed European standard format.

-- 7. The Board of Examiners will award the 'cum laude' or 'summa cum laude' designation in accordance with the provisions in the BBM, MSB, or MIE programme Rules and Regulations. - 8.
-The distinction cum laude will be added when the student has: - a course Grade Point Average between 8.0 and 8.9 with two decimals before rounding up, and; - a thesis grade of 8.0 with two decimals before rounding up or higher, and; obtained a minimum of 120 EC (for the MIE programme: a minimum of 110 EC) - within the programme, and; - no resit exams are on the student's progress records. - The distinction summa cum laude will be added when the student has:

-a course Grade Point Average between 9.0 and 10.0 with two decimals before rounding up, and;

-- a thesis grade of 9.0 or higher with two decimals before rounding up, and;

-- obtained a minimum of 120 EC (for the MIE programme: a minimum of 110 EC) within the programme, and;

-- no resit exams are on the student's progress records.

-10. Students who have passed more than one final exam and who cannot be issued a diploma will upon request receive a transcript issued by the Board of Examiners, which at least indicates the final exams that they passed.
+- The Board of Examiners will award the 'cum laude' or 'summa cum laude' designation in accordance with the provisions in the BBM, MIE or MSB programme Rules and Regulations. - 8.
+The distinction cum laude will be added when the student has: - a course Grade Point Average between 8.0 and 8.9 with two decimals before rounding up, and; - a thesis grade of 8.0 with two decimals before rounding up or higher, and; - obtained a minimum of 120 EC within the programme, and; - no resit exams are on the student's progress records. - 9.
+The distinction summa cum laude will be added when the student has: - a course Grade Point Average between 9.0 and 10.0 with two decimals before rounding up, and; - a thesis grade of 9.0 or higher with two decimals before rounding up, and; - obtained a minimum of 120 EC within the programme, and; - no resit exams are on the student's progress records. - 10.
+Students who have passed more than one course and who cannot be issued a diploma will upon request receive a transcript issued by the Board of Examiners, which at least indicates the courses that they passed.